BitPadLabs/Budsy-Site/terms.md

 TO THE MAXIMUM EXTENT PERMITTED BY LAW, {{ site.company_name | upcase }} SHALL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES, OR ANY LOSS OF PROFITS OR REVENUES, WHETHER INCURRED DIRECTLY OR INDIRECTLY, OR ANY LOSS OF DATA, USE, GOODWILL, OR OTHER INTANGIBLE LOSSES.

 ### 8.1 Medical Liability
-We are not liable for any medical outcomes, adverse reactions, or health issues that may result from cannabis use tracked through the App.
+We are not liable for any medical outcomes, adverse reactions, or health issues that may result from cannabis use recorded through the App.

 ### 8.2 Legal Liability
-We are not liable for any legal consequences that may arise from your cannabis use or possession, regardless of what the App tracks or suggests.
+We are not liable for any legal consequences that may arise from your cannabis use or possession, regardless of what the App records or suggests.

 ## 9. Updates and Modifications